AKINRODOYE/CodeAlpha_Tasks/README.md

 # Presentation-about-phising-attacks
-A presentation on how phishing attacks are carried out and the counter-measures
+A presentation on how phishing attacks are carried out, how to identify them and the counter-measures